ABOUT THE GIFTED EDUCATION REVIEW

 Welcome to The Gifted Education Review.
 The purpose of The Gifted Education Review is to “bridge the gap between researchers and practitioners.”
 We select the most useful research for practitioners in the field of Gifted and Talented education and present it in an easily-digestible manner that summarizes the findings and addresses the practical implications in the classroom.
 In addition, we include articles with practical advice by practitioners on the frontline of Gifted and Talented education.

-James Bishop is a doctoral candidate in Educational Psychology at the University of North Texas with a concentration in Gifted and Talented Education.
-He has master’s degrees in Professional Development and Professional Counseling and is a licensed professional counselor intern at Fundamental Foundations Counseling Center in Frisco, Texas, where he specializes in working with gifted children and adults.
+Dr. Bishop holds master’s degrees in Professional Development and Professional Counseling and maintains a private practice at Blank Slate Therapy in Frisco, Texas, where he specializes in working with gifted children and adults.